ubc-library-rc/intro-git/content/03_sharing.md

 nothing to commit, working tree clean
 ~~~

 This output lets us know where we are working (the master branch).
-We can also see that we have no changes to commit
+We can also see that we have no changes to commit, and you'll find a copy of the "index.md" file in your GitHub "hello-world" repository.
-and everything is in order.

-### Reviewing changes
+### Reviewing local changes

-We can use the `git diff` command to see changes we have made before making a commit.
-Open index.md with any text
+The `git diff` command shows the changes we have made before a commit.
+To test this, open "index.md" with any text
-editor and enter some text on a new line, for instance "A new line" or something else.
-We will then use `git diff` to see the changes we made:
+editor and enter a new line of text (in this example we added "It's a beautiful rainy day" on the second line of "index.md").
+Save the file, then use `git diff` to see the changes.

 Input
 {: .label .label-green }